 - Any meters in ENERGY STAR that you're not updating via Utility Sync?

-How do you handle legacy meters for which you're now tracking bills via Utility Sync?
+1. How do you handle legacy manual meters for which you're now tracking bills via Utility Sync?

 Let’s say you have a meter, called “Manual Electric” with five years of usage.
-Now that meter’s usage is being tracked via Utility Sync, so we’ve added an MSR meter with a year of historical usage.
+Now that meter’s usage is being tracked via Utility Sync, so now there's a new Utility Sync meter with a year of historical usage.
 What do you do?